 In terms of the process going forward, NERC has requested comments on the new “streamlined” version by August 1.
 EPSA has announced it will schedule a meeting some time in August to discuss how EPSA members view these reliability developments.
 Senate and House committees are likely to consider electricity legislation, including reliability issues, in September.
 Chairman Bingaman’s statement to NERC at last week’s hearing confirms that the old NERC version that the NERC staff attempted to push through earlier this year is not viable, and that at a minimum, NERC will need to make revisions similar to those contained in the “streamlined” version now under discussion.

-Relationship Between Reliability and Market Rulesorganization tasked with establishing consistent rules and practices to ensure reliability must accommodate all segments of the industry and allow for “equal” participation in the process.“NERC” “core” requirements

-Department
+Relationship Between Reliability and Market Rules

+The reality of the competitive electric industry is that reliability and commercial interests are inextricably tied.
+This separation between market interests and reliability interests will be attempted in the proposed “NERC” standards setting process that will focus on “core” reliability requirements and require compliance by all operators of the North American Electric grid.

+There is some industry movement towards formation of a separate standards setting organization to deal with “market-interface” practices (GISB/EISB).
+There are meetings on August 14-15 to discuss these issues at the Department of Energy.

-give encea reliability No such line exists and only through an industry wide consensus building process can any assurance be made that there is no economic harm.
+It is essential that any reliability legislation not give deference to a reliability Standards Setting Organization to define a “bright-line” between reliability and market rules.
+No such line exists and only through an industry wide consensus building process can any assurance be made that there is no economic harm.

+Any legislation must require the Standards Setting Organization provide for the comparable treatment of all industry segments for all standards, reliability or market – and the Standards Setting Organization’s authority must be clearly limited and subject to FERC authority.

 Next Steps

 One question we must address is how best to achieve the principles in legislation we are seeking?
-Should we continue to pursue (1) the “FERC centered” approach of the PJM alternative (even with the ERO being build around RTOs or other regional entities) or (2) whether, with further changes to the NERC “streamlined” version, would we be able to support the self-regulatory model with less FERC involvement and greater regional deference and variation as proposed by NERC?
+Should we continue to pursue (1) the “FERC centered” approach of the PJM alternative or (2) whether, with further changes to the NERC “streamlined” version, would we be able to support the self-regulatory model even though there would be less FERC involvement and greater regional deference and variation as proposed by NERC?